 In today’s video we’re going to show you how to improve your heading and give you advice to perfect your technique, which ultimately means more power, more accuracy and even more goals.
 Learn how to header a football increase your chances of scoring when it matters in a game with these essential steps to successful headers.
 Credit to Prodirect Soccer for the top image on this page.

 Standing Heading Position

-The feet should be spaced apart, forming a good base, 8-10 inches wide.
-The feet should also be staggered, to provide balance when the upper body arches backwards as the ball arrives.
+Space your feet apart, forming a good base, 8-10 inches wide.
+Stagger the feet, to provide balance when the upper body arches backwards as the ball arrives.
 The trunk of the body should snap forward to give power to the header as the forehead contacts the ball.
 Point of contact on the ball can vary depending on whether the player is attacking or defending.

 When heading to score, the contact should be at the midline of the ball to keep it directed down and low.
-When defending, the contact should be made below the midline of the ball, with the upper body continuing forward to head the ball into the air.
+When defending, make contact below the midline of the soccer ball, with the upper body continuing forward to head the ball into the air.

 When jumping off one leg, choose the leg most appropriate to the situation.
 Some players prefer jumping off of one leg over the other; so a coach should make sure players are able to jump off of either leg successfully when attempting to head the ball.
 On takeoff, the knee and ankle of the take off leg should push upward and should arch backwards after the jump.
 The action of the non-takeoff leg should swing forward and high, bending at the hip and knee.

 The upper body should be leaning forward at the point of takeoff and, when maximum height is reached, the body should arch backwards.
 The momentum of reaching back in a snapping motion propels the upper body forward, and the energy generated puts power behind the header.
 The head and neck should be tense as the forehead meets the ball.
 The player should end up landing on both feet.